Bellver Blue Tech Zone

 • launching a product or service

-The more specific the objective, the more useful the measurement will be afterwards.
+The more specific the objective, the more useful the subsequent measurement will be.
 This foundation is also key to understanding how to organise a successful corporate event, because a well-designed event always starts with a clear goal.

-Once the objectives have been defined, the next step is to translate them into specific indicators.
-If the objective is to generate business, you will need to measure leads, meetings, conversions, or sales pipeline.
-If the focus is on brand, reach, interaction, or attendee perception will carry more weight.
+Once the objectives have been defined, the next step is to translate them into concrete indicators.
+If the objective is to generate business, leads, meetings, conversions, or commercial pipeline will need to be measured.
+If the focus is on branding, reach, interaction, or attendee perception will have more weight.

-This is where measurement becomes more precise: not all events should be measured in the same way, because not all of them are trying to achieve the same thing.
-Measuring the return on incentive trips is not the same as measuring MICE events, where commercial, relational, and positioning objectives coexist.
+This is where measurement gains precision: not all events should be measured in the same way, because not all aim for the same outcome.
+Analysing the return on incentive trips is not the same as analysing the return on MICE events, where commercial, relational, and positioning objectives coexist.

-Measuring ROI does not depend solely on the final result.
+ROI measurement doesn't just depend on the final result.
 It also depends on the quality of the data collected throughout the entire process.

-Before the event, you can analyse registrations, attendee profiles, or expectations.
-During the event, actual attendance, participation, interaction, or meetings held can be tracked.
-After the event, surveys, open opportunities, sales follow-up, or sales impact can be reviewed.
+Before the event, registrations, attendee profiles, or expectations can be analysed.
+During the event, actual attendance, participation, interaction, or meetings held.
+Afterwards, surveys, open opportunities, commercial follow-up, or impact on sales.

-In formats such as hybrid events, this traceability becomes even more relevant, as it allows you to compare the behaviour of in-person and digital attendees and better understand which type of interaction generates more value.
+In formats like hybrid events, this traceability becomes even more relevant, as it allows comparing the behaviour of in-person and digital attendees and better understanding what type of interaction generates more value.

-4. Analyse the value generated against the investment
+4. Analyse the value generated versus the investment

-Once the data has been collected, it is time to interpret the return.
-Here, it is useful to distinguish between activity metrics and value metrics.
-A high number of registrations does not necessarily mean there has been business impact.
-What matters is analysing which results have been generated and how they relate to the investment made.
+With the collected data, it's time to interpret the return.
+Here, it's important to differentiate between activity metrics and value metrics.
+A high number of registrations doesn't necessarily mean a business impact.
+The important thing is to analyse what results have been generated and their relationship to the investment made.

-How to calculate ROI in corporate events with a simple formula
+How to calculate corporate event ROI with a simple formula

-When talking about how to calculate ROI in corporate events, the basic formula is simple:
+When discussing how to calculate the ROI of corporate events, the basic formula is simple:

-ROI = [(profit gained - total investment) / total investment] x 100
+ROI = [(benefit obtained - total investment) / total investment] x 100

-This formula makes it possible to calculate the percentage of return generated by the event.
+This formula allows us to calculate the percentage of return generated by the event.
 If the result is positive, it means the investment has generated value above the cost.
-If it is negative, it means the return has not offset the investment made.
+If it's negative, it indicates that the return has not compensated for the investment made.

 If a company invests 10,000 euros in an event and, as a result, generates 18,000 euros in closed opportunities or attributable revenue, the calculation would be: